u-boot/u-boot/doc/develop/process.rst

 #.
 The custodian decides to accept or to reject the patch.

 #.
-If accepted, the custodian adds the patch to his public git repository and
+If accepted, the custodian adds the patch to their public git repository and
    notifies the mailing list.
 This note should include:

    * a short description of the changes